 It’s important to make that first impression count.
-We caught up with Third Year faculty members, Alberto Bonilla and Elizabeth Inghram, to ask their advice.
-Here’s what they tell their Film & TV students to do to get that perfect headshot.
+We caught up with our Third Year Program faculty members, Katie Flahive and Allison Brzezinski, to ask their advice.
+Here’s how Film & TV students get that perfect headshot.

-Picking a great photographer is a part of getting a good headshot, but its not the end all and be all.
-The biggest mistake actors make is that they try to find a good headshot photographer by asking their friend, someone who has headshots they like.
-They meet the photographer and after the shoot they see the photos and say, “Well I look pretty but I only have one shot I can use”.
+Picking a great photographer is a part of getting a good headshot, but it’s not the end all and be all.
+The biggest mistake actors make is that they try to find a good headshot photographer by asking their friend — someone who has headshots they like.
+They meet the photographer and after the shoot they see the photos and say, “Well I look pretty but I only have one shot I can use.”

-This is the complete opposite of what I teach about headshots.
+This is the complete opposite of what we teach about headshots.
 Before you even look at a photographer – know what look you’re going for.
-Is it “rough and tumble cop” or “girl next door”?
+Is it “rough and tumble cop” or “girl next door”? ‘

-In the 3rd Year we have a resident image consultant: Kate Siepert who helps students identify their brand.
+In the 3rd Year, we have a resident image consultant: Allison Brzezinski who helps students identify their brand.
 Refining their brand enables them to find the purity of themselves within the characters they are looking to play.

 I just recently shot with Peter Konerko.
 Everything was planned out from the outfit to the location.
 I even sent him an email with photos that he took that I really liked, or photographers that were similar to the style I was looking for.
 That way he had a clear message to collaborate with.

-E: Once you pick your person – one thing I like to do is to bring a soundtrack to the shoot.
-2 weeks before the shoot when you get up in the morning – whatever song comes to mind put that on your playlist.
+Once you pick your person – one thing I like to do is to bring a soundtrack to the shoot.
+Two weeks before the shoot, when you get up in the morning – whatever song comes to mind put that on your playlist.
 So then you have about 20 songs – and you associate them with that morning, what you’re doing etc. It’s just a fun thing.

 Also if you’ve done all that research before – you’ll be confident and know what you’re doing.
 You’ve mapped it out so you can just come in and live it.

 Look them over, then walk away from them for a day or two, and then look them at again.
 Your opinions will change.
 I always go through it myself and then I ask my photographer what he thinks.
 Their perspective is interesting because they know their photos.

-You need new headshots every 2 years!
+You need new headshots every two years!
 The industry is moving so fast.
-If you are going over 2 and a half years – it’s too old.
+If you are going over two and a half years – it’s too old.
 You change as well!
 And every 5-7 years you should check in with your brand and refine it as you change.
-7 years from now the kinds of roles I will play will be different.
-And my headshots from 5 years ago are very different.
-It’s still me but what I’m branding is different.
+Seven years from now the kinds of roles I will play will be different.
+And my headshots from five years ago are very different.
+It’s still me, but what I’m branding is different.